 Other things to consider when planning out the plants and flowers you want are as follows: how much sun does the space get in the course of a spring or summer day?
 Are you looking for something that is high or low maintenance?
 Where will the sun be tracking during the growing season?
 These are viable and important questions to answer to make the most of your garden's growth potential.

 Now, the next step is to make a drawing of how you envision your garden.
-It should be close to the scale of what you’re imaging while also offering a clear layout of your plant placement.
+It should be close to the scale of what you’re imagining while also offering a clear layout of your plant placement.
 Of course, the placement of your plants will depend directly on your yard as well as sun patterns.
-Any shade-loving plants you plan to use should be placed in the shadiest spots or those which have shade at the hottest time of the day.
+Any shade-loving plants you plan to use should be placed in the shadiest spots or those with shade at the hottest time of the day.
 Alternatively, sun-loving plants will need to be placed in areas that receive the most sun.

 Another reason the drawing is important is that it will give you a good idea of how much dirt or seed to buy as well as how many plants you’ll truly be able to fit in a space.
 Make sure to include trees or buildings in the surroundings that may cast shadows or shade.

-If you plan for your garden to be particularly large, then you might want to break it down into smaller sections in order to make the planning and development manageable.
+If you plan for your garden to be particularly large, then you might want to break it down into smaller sections in order to make the planning and development more manageable.
 Organize these sections with plants and flowers that would logically go together, whether that means by colour, by type or by annuals or perennials.

 If you’re a novice gardener, you might not realize the importance of the soil you choose to use.
 It’s true, not every soil is made equal.
-In fact, your garden will only be as prosperous as your soil so preparing it for new life is key to keeping your plants alive and thriving.
+In fact, your garden will only be as prosperous as your soil so preparing it for a new life is key to keeping your plants alive and thriving.
 To start, remove all grass, weeds or unwanted vegetation that might already be growing in the place where your new garden will go.
 This can be done with a spade or herbicide specifically designed to kill these plants.
 If you end up choosing to use a herbicide, wait at least one week before you put any new plants into the ground.

-After waiting the week, spread organic material on the soil to make sure it’s fertile.
+After waiting the week, spread organic material on the soil to ensure it’s fertile.
 This can be in the form of manure, compost or other organic materials.
 Following this, make sure to turn the soil over in order to break up any heavy clouts or sections.
 This will work the organic material directly into the soil and help your plants to thrive.